harry7557558/harry7557558.github.io/tools/matrixv/README.md

 # Simple 3D Matrix Visualizer

+**Note: This tool is recently under active construction.
+Its actual functionality may not be reflected here.
+This README will be updated when the construction is done.**

 By Harry Chen - I created this tool in 2019 when I just started learning computer graphics.
 It seems to have become the main source of my site's traffic so I write this readme to answer some questions that users might have.

 This tool visualizes a $4\times4$ [affine matrix](https://en.wikipedia.org/wiki/Transformation_matrix#Affine_transformations) applied to R3.
 The gray cube and dimed axes are the untransformed and the yellow cube and axes with a higher contrast are with the matrix applied.
 The untransformed cube has a side length of $4$ units (with vertex coordinate components $-2$ and $2$) and each axis arrow has a half-length of $6$ units.